Project-Counter/cop5/source/02-overview/index.rst

 :numref:`compliance` :ref:`compliance` talks about license language to require COUNTER usage statistics, confidentiality of data, and supporting consortia in their need to obtain usage data for their members.

-:numref:`extending` :ref:`extending` offers suggestions for content providers who may want to create custom reports or include additional elements and attribute values in COUNTER reports.
+:numref:`extending` :ref:`extending` offers suggestions for report providers who may want to create custom reports or include additional elements and attribute values in COUNTER reports.

 :numref:`maintenance` :ref:`maintenance` outlines the procedures that have been put in place to allow the Code of Practice to be amended and expanded on an incremental basis in a controlled and managed way.